 Our graduates are likely to be employable also outside the audio domain.
 The ELE and SESE graduates have excellent well-paid career prospects across a wide spectrum: design, research, development, production, marketing and sales in employment areas such as avionics and space, telecommunications and broadcasting, connected health and medical electronics, consumer electronics and gaming, computing and software, embedded systems and electronic security.

-The BSc Audio Engineering is a new degree programme commencing in September 2017.
+The BSc Audio Engineering is a new degree programme which commenced in September 2017.
 Graduates of related programmes at Queen’s have been very successful in the area of audio engineering and include:

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)